This article teaches you how to become a LinkedIn marketing and social media manager earning between $55,000 and $85,000 per year.

 (NOTE: You will probably need a LinkedIn premium account like Sales Navigator to implement this strategy.
 But you’re going to need it anyway for your job, so it’s best to make the investment.
 You can write it off on your taxes as a job search or business expense.)

 5) Pitch your skills and potential benefits to your prospects.
 If you’re a content writer, focus on that.
 If you are good at connecting and messaging people, or you know enough to manage a LinkedIn Group, focus on that.
 If you’re an industry niche expert, or just have a passion for the market, present that.
 Focus on your strengths and interests and how they can benefit your prospects’ company in tangible ways.
 For example, time saved, leads generated, engagement increased, etc. (Hint: Use your own LinkedIn account as a case study and produce a performance report you can share with prospective employers or clients.)

 6) Follow up outside of LinkedIn.
-LinkedIn is different than Facebook.
+LinkedIn marketing is different than Facebook marketing.
 Professionals don’t share their personal lives on LinkedIn and don’t message back and forth.
 Instead, they quickly get off of LinkedIn Messenger and go back to what they do every day — talk on the phone and respond to emails.
 To be successful landing LinkedIn work, you must do the same.

-To learn more about building a lucrative social media career using LinkedIn skills watch this free LinkedIn Workshop.
+To learn more about building a lucrative LinkedIn marketing career watch this free LinkedIn Workshop.